 I read HUNDREDS of free guides online that gave me little pieces of information, all leaving me more confused than before.
 I constantly come back to this guide to add more detail, update with current trends and give new tips I learn along the way.
 If there is anything you have questions about or need me to expand on, let me know in the comments so I can elaborate more!

 TIP: While this can technically be done in one sitting, you will end up HATING the blogging life and feel burnt out.
 I highly recommend taking your time and doing this over the course of a few days.
-If you want to save this to refer back to, I can email you a link to the guide so you don’t feel like you need to finish it in one day!

 There’s a chance that this post contains affiliate links.
 I may receive a small commission (at no extra cost to you), that goes directly towards little Rosie’s dog treats!